 Don’t lose heart.
 It takes determination and not giving up.
 We’ve just had a big shake-up that will eventually lead to increased awareness which will propel us into greater action.
 Do now what you weren’t willing to do before.
 It’s time.

 We may not see the results of our actions in our lifetime but we are paving the way to creating a healthy planet for future generations.
-That’s why you’re here.
+That’s one of the reasons why you’re here.